On the decimal and octal digits of $1/p$: 1. Introduction

 Let $p$ be a prime, $p\equiv 3$ mod 4, $p>3$.
 Suppose, moreover, that $10$ has the order $(p-1)/2$ mod $p$.
 Then $m/p$ has the decimal expansion \BD m/p=\sum_{j=1}^{\infty}a_j10^{-j}, \ED where the numbers $a_j\in\{0,\LD,9\}$ are the digits of $m/p$.
 The sequence $(a_1,\LD, a_{(p-1)/2})$ is the period of this expansion.

 The connection with class numbers in this case, as known so far, does not give much information about the distribution of the digits in the period.
-Indeed, we know only the mean value of the digits given by \BD \sum_{j=1}^{(p-1)/2}a_j=9(p-1)/4+9h_1/2, \ED where $h_1$ is the class number of the imaginary quadratic number field $\Q(\sqrt{-p})$; see \cite[Satz 11]{Gi2}.
+Typically, most of the aforementioned authors determine certain mean values of the digits, for instance, \BD \sum_{j=1}^{(p-1)/2}a_j=9(p-1)/4-9h_1/2, \ED where $h_1$ is the class number of the imaginary quadratic number field $\Q(\sqrt{-p})$; see \cite[Satz 11]{Gi2}.

 In this paper, however, we exhibit the frequency of each digit in the period.
 For $k\in\{0,\LD,9\}$ we define \BE n_k=|\{j; 1\le j\le (p-1)/2, a_j=k\}|. \EE Let $h_1$ be as above and $h_2$ the class number of $\Q(\sqrt{-5p})$.
 The frequencies $n_k$, $k=0,\LD,9$, can be expressed in terms of $h_1$ and $h_2$.